Sho Madjozi: 2017–present: Limpopo Champions League, What a Life

 In July 2019, Madjozi was named by the Forbes magazine amongst the 30 under 30 creatives category list for his contribution to the music and entertainment sector, the list featured other young African creatives like Nigerian musician Burna Boy, South African actress, TV and radio personality Thando Thabethe, Ghanaian contemporary artist Joseph Awuah-Darko, also known as Okuntakinte and Kenyan film director, producer and screenwriter Njue Kevin.

 On 15 August 2019, Madjozi was featured on the global music platform COLORS, where she performed her song "John Cena" commonly named and inspired by professional wrestler John Cena.
 The gqom-genre song trended on regions, mainly in South Africa as it reached two-million views, which is a favourable success for the [COLOURS] music platform.
 Madjozi was praised for the song by many notable people, including rapper Missy Elliott, who retweeted her video on her Twitter page, whilst professional wrestler John Cena posted Madjozi on his Instagram account.
 She later released "John Cena" as an official single on 27 September 2019.
 On 7 November 2019, Madjozi appeared on The Kelly Clarkson Show to talk about the song.
 While performing as a guest, John Cena came from backstage to surprise her.
 The video of her reaction went viral, as she said it was a dream of hers to meet Cena himself.

 At 4th ceremony of Mzansi Kwaito and House Music Awards, she won Best Gqom Artist award.

 In July 2020, she was reportedly signed to U.S. label Epic Records.

 On 27 November 2020, Madjozi first mixtape What a Life was released.
 It features Makhadzi and Dr Thomas Chauke.

+On 22 November, 2022, Madjozi performed at Madison Square Garden, opening for Stromae.

 Public image

-Madjozi uses a Tsonga signature style concerning her music and fashion sense.
-Being unapologetically proud of her culture, Tsonga, she commonly plays with the traditional wear.
-Madjozi usually performs the indigenous xibelani dance where she wears a skirt called a tinguvu around her waist, then shakes the waist which creates attentiveness on her performances.
+Madjozi incorporates Tsonga elements in her music and fashion.
+She commonly plays with the traditional wear.
+Madjozi usually performs the indigenous xibelani dance where she wears a skirt called a tinguvu.
 Besides her culture-influenced style, Madjozi dismisses a colourful image with many elements attached.
-Superbalist writer Kenny Morifi-Winslow added, "I think there is an interesting transfer of energy when our favorite parts of public figures become the things that we hid from ourselves or tried to change", commending Madjozi.

-In addition to her native Tsonga, Madjozi is also fluent in Swahili language.
-Her songs incorporate both languages as well as English hence appealing to a wider audience.

-Hairstyles

 Madjozi is well known for her hairstyles influenced by Fulani and Tuareg women.
 The ethnic hairstyles influenced girls and women which became a trend mainly from her breakthrough year (2016) in South Africa and other regions.
-She also took inspiration from the music group Boom Shaka female vocalists, Thembi Seete and the late Lebo Mathosa, and also singer Thandiswa Mazwai's iconic braids.
+For her hair, she has been inspired by Boom Shaka and black American hairstyles.
+Discussing her hair, Majozi said "My braids represent Afro futurism.
+The question is: what would a globalised young African be if she was not interrupted by the horror of colonialism and apartheid?
+My braids are the answer."

+In addition to her native Tsonga, Madjozi is also fluent in Swahili.
+Her songs incorporate both languages as well as English.